 DeRonda Williams, Founder/President, DGW Consulting Group, Long Grove.
 Ms. Williams has a national perspective and understanding of charter school finance and experience, having served as Network Finance Director for the highly regarded charter school organization, Knowledge is Power Program, “KIPP,” for 5 years.
 Before joining KIPP, Ms. Williams worked at Pearson Education as a business unit CFO of the K-12 and college divisions for over 11 years, ultimately becoming Vice President and Director of Finance for Scott Foresman.
 Currently, Ms. Williams is the Founder and President of DW, Inc., a national consulting firm that provides executive search, project management, professional development and financial analysis services to education and non-profit organizations.
 Ms. Williams has a B.S. in Industrial Engineering from Northwestern University, and an MBA in Finance from the University of Chicago, Booth School of Business.
 Commissioner Williams was appointed to the Commission in 2013 by Governor Pat Quinn and currently serves as the ISCSC Chair and ex officio on all committees.

-Catherine Rich, Managing Director, Accelerate Institute, Chicago.
-Ms. Rich has dedicated her life to helping others realize their full potential.
+Dr. Catherine Burns, Managing Director, Accelerate Institute, Chicago.
+Dr. Burns has dedicated her life to helping others realize their full potential.
 Because of that, she is a thought leader on leadership development, executive coaching, and team management.
 Following her own career as a highly-effective teacher and principal, she now plays a critical role developing leaders to hold the mindset and skill set to be transformational in the toughest environments in the nation.
 During her highly-successful 15-year career in education, Catherine has worked with over 65 leaders across the country from high-needs cities such as Chicago, New York, Newark, Milwaukee, New Orleans, Baton Rouge, Dallas, Los Angeles, Oakland, and San Jose.
 It is through this work that she and these leaders have founded and turned around schools to provide opportunities for the highest-needs students in this country, dramatically changing the trajectory of their lives.
-Ms. Rich expects to hold an E.D.D. from Roosevelt University in 2017, and currently holds an M.A. in Education Leadership from Roosevelt University, an M.A. in History from Eastern Michigan University, and a B.A. in History from Northern Illinois University.
-Commissioner Rich was appointed to the Commission in 2015 by Governor Bruce Rauner and currently serves as the ISCSC Vice-Chair and a member of the Schools Committee.
+Dr. Burns expects to hold an E.D.D. from Roosevelt University in 2017, and currently holds an M.A. in Education Leadership from Roosevelt University, an M.A. in History from Eastern Michigan University, and a B.A. in History from Northern Illinois University.
+Commissioner Burns was appointed to the Commission in 2015 by Governor Bruce Rauner and currently serves as the ISCSC Vice-Chair and a member of the Schools Committee.

 Bill Farmer, Teacher, Evanston Township High School Evanston.